We’re excited to unveil a new feature that’s been near and dear to our hearts: Kudos is here!

 Kudos is super-powerful, but here’s the thing: it’s also incredibly simple.

-With Kudos, kids can use Classcraft to give their peers a shoutout for helping them, demonstrating leadership skills, or just generally being awesome.
-Because kudos are visible to everyone in class, they have the power to take one small act of gratitude and turn it into something an entire class can rally around.
+Kids can use Kudos in Classcraft to give their peers a shoutout for helping them, demonstrating leadership skills, or just generally being awesome.
+Because Kudos are visible to everyone in the class, they have the power to take one small act of gratitude and turn it into something the entire class can rally around.

 Kudos are also contagious.
 (The good kind of contagious, not the “middle of flu season” kind.)
-Kids not only earn XP in Classcraft for receiving kudos — they are awarded with it for giving kudos, as well.
+Kids not only earn XP in Classcraft for receiving Kudos — they are awarded for giving them.
 By encouraging social recognition, Kudos for students can create a continuous loop of positivity that spreads good vibes throughout the classroom.

 The power of Kudos to motivate students

 Intrinsic motivation is the foundation for many different types of learning outcomes, including student behavior, student learning, and school climate.
 When school becomes a place where kids care about their behavior — as well as the behavior of their fellow students — good things start to happen.

 For kids, one of the most powerful intrinsic motivators is social recognition.
 Receiving a shoutout from their peers not only makes kids feel good, it makes them want to exhibit the behaviors that earned them recognition in the future.